Liliana Mele

-Liliana Mele (born 1984 in Gondar, Ethiopia) is an Italian-Ethiopian actress and model.
+Liliana Mele is an Italian-Ethiopian actress and model.

 Biography

-Born in Gondar to Italian-Ethiopian family, arrives in Italy at the age of six and then moves back to Ethiopia, with all his family, at the age of fourteen.
-She attended the Airbag third millennium theater workshop of the Italian cultural institute for three years.
-In 2000 she won the pre-selection of Miss Italia nel Mondo obtaining the title of Miss Ethiopia which allows her to return to Italy, for the final of the competition, where she ranks in fourth place.
+Born in Gondar to an Italian-Ethiopian family, she arrived in Italy at six and then moved back to Ethiopia with her family at fourteen.
+She attended the Airbag third millennium theatre workshop of the Italian cultural institute for three years.
+In 2000 she won the pre-selection of Miss Italia nel Mondo, obtaining the title of Miss Ethiopia, which allowed her to return to Italy for the competition's final, where she ranked in fourth place.